 If this isn’t quite your cup of tea, but almost… Namisu also make the Orion, a fairly similar shape but one which hasn’t appealed so much to us.
 Or, if you like the look of the titanium Nova and want to spend ten times as much, there’s a Nakaya made from the same material.
 Hmm.

 Our overall recommendation Go ahead and get one while you can!
 The aluminium version is an affordable design classic, and you can always upgrade to other materials later on.
 If you covet the brass version, though, move fast; Namisu took some persuading to make it at all and we understand that it is intended as a one-off at the moment (you could prove them wrong, of course).Where to get hold of one Right now, buying from Namisu directly is the only way.
+Some purchasers have found that customer service is not always their strong suit, so this is one where ordering carefully and waiting patiently are sensible strategies.

 This meta-review references: